Fact sheet - NSW Public Sector Agencies and Notifiable Data Breaches

 If an agency that is receiving personal or health information under the DSGS Act becomes aware that privacy legislation has been (or is likely to have been) breached, the agency must, as soon as practicable, inform the data provider and the NSW Privacy Commissioner (IPC) of the breach.

-The General Data Protection Regulation (GDPR) will apply from 25 May 2018 to any organisation offering goods or services to, or monitoring the behaviour of, individuals living in the European Union (EU).
+The General Data Protection Regulation (GDPR) commenced on 25 May 2018 and applies to any organisation offering goods or services to, or monitoring the behaviour of, individuals living in the European Union (EU).
 This may include some NSW public sector agencies (e.g. universities offering educational packages to international students).

 The data breach notification requirements under the GDPR include notification to the relevant EU supervisory authority within 72 hours after having become aware of the breach.